Hi, I’m Wian

-Wian’s outlook is pretty conservative and anti-establishment when it comes to art.
-He believes art should be practical, sensible, emotional or fun – the rest is rubbish: If art requires to be in a gallery to be art, then it’s not art.
+My outlook is pretty conservative and anti-establishment when it comes to art.
+I believe art should be practical, sensible, emotional or fun – the rest is rubbish: If art requires to be in a gallery to be art, then it’s not art.